seraholaibi1/Workers-Analysis-Project/README.md

 ### Project Overview

-This data analysis project aim to provide insights into the salaries paid to employees frpm different department across different Countries and Ethnicity.
+This data analysis project aim to provide insights into the salaries paid to employees from different department across different Countries and Ethnicity.

 ### Data Sources